Improvise Your IELTS Speaking Score with these Proven Strategies

 "Relax!
 It's just an exam."

-Proven IELTS Speaking tips
+Proven Tips for IELTS Speaking Preparation

-1. Be Aware of The Timing and Scoring
+1. Be Aware of the Timing and Scoring

-Part 1: Introductory Section
+Part 1: Introduction Part

 Part 2: Speak On a Topic Given in The Cue Card

-Part 3: Discussion
+Part 3: Discussion Round

 2. Fluency vs Vocabulary